Author: Gary Hemming CeMAP CeFA CeRGI CSP

 Have the well-known high street banks ever offered them?

-Yes, most of the big banks offered them prior to the credit crunch in 2008, including Barclays, HSBC, NatWest, Lloyds and RBS.
+Yes, many high street banks offered bridging finance right up to the credit crunch in 2008, including Barclays, HSBC, NatWest, Lloyds and RBS.

 Why did the high street banks stop providing bridging finance?

-During the credit crunch, high street banks restricted lending across all products, with even residential mortgages becoming difficult to come by.
+In the build-up, and during the credit crunch of 2008, high street banks restricted lending across all products, including standard residential mortgages.

 Are any high street banks still offering bridging loans?